virtualmin/virtualmin-nginx/README.md

 # OS Support

-We support this plugin on the same [operating systems as Virtualmin itself](.
+We support this plugin on the same [operating systems as Virtualmin itself](https://www.virtualmin.com/documentation/os-support/).